yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

 ### 1.2 Rendering Generic 3D Representations

 #### 1.2.1 Rendering Point Clouds from RGB-D Images
+Our dataset contains 3 images of the same plan.
+We have the RGB image, a depth map, a mask, and a Pytorch3D camera corresponding to the pose that the image was taken from.
+Frst, we want to convert the depth map int oa point cloud.
+For  that, we make use of the ```unproject_depth_image``` function which uses the camera intrinsics and extrinisics to cast a ray from every pixel in the image into world coordinates space.
+The ray's final distance is the depth value at that pixel, and the color of each point can be determined from the corresponding image pixel.

 <p align="center">
   <img src="https://github.com/yudhisteer/Learning-for-3D-Vision-with-Inverse-Graphics/assets/59663734/27add765-3897-4b15-b847-146e0798a6bf" width="60%" />